Eligibility Services for Special Education

 - You may write a member statement stating your disagreement with the eligibility decision.

 - You may request an Administrative Review of the eligibility decision within 10 business days of the eligibility meeting by contacting the Director of Diagnostic & Prevention Services.
-Upon approval, a new eligiblity team will convene to review the same information and make a new eligibility decision.
+Upon approval, an eligibility coordinator will contact you to schedule another eligiblity meeting.
+The team will convene to review the same information and make a new eligibility decision.